Academic Assessment Committee

 What the Committee examines when it reviews Academic Assessment Plans

-- SLOs.
-The committee examines the validity of SLO assessment measures by evaluating the appropriatness of the interpretation and use made of the results for the groups for whom the assessment is developed (Miller, Linn, & Gronlund, 2013; AERA, APA, & NCME 2014).
+2. Validity.
+The committee examines the validity broadly to examine the degree to which the intended measures provide information that is appropriate for its intended interpretation and use within an SLO.
+The committee examines the validity of SLO assessment measures by evaluating the appropriateness of the interpretation and use made of the results for the groups for whom the assessment is developed (Miller, Linn, & Gronlund, 2013; AERA, APA, & NCME 2014).

 5. Reliability.
 When reliability data are reported, the committee reviews these to ensure that they meet commonly accepted standards.